 - Optimize Car Rental – Don't rent a bigger car than you need or fall for upgrades.
 Also, keep in mind that renting at non-airport locations can save you significant money, as long as you can get there by inexpensive means.
 Avoid insurance that duplicates your current coverage.
 Check the policy, local gas prices, and your expected mileage to determine whether to refill the tank yourself or let the rental agency do it.

 - Book Airlines in Advance and Check Fees – Generally booking airline fees around 4-6 weeks in advance gives you preferable rates, but if you subscribe to e-mail services and discount notices, you may find even better deals.
 Make sure you compare all the added costs, such as baggage and booking fees, and verify what is included in your ticket.
+Consider getting a travel credit card, which could earn you frequent flyer miles and rewards from airline and hotel partners.

 Wednesdays are generally the cheapest travel day – avoid expensive Sunday travel if you can.
 Also consider nearby airports with better fares, but take into account the extra transport to get to your destination.

 - Make Use of Technology – Your smart phone can help you out in a number of ways, from the ability to find last-minute discount hotels through sites such as Priceline or Orbitz or the cheapest local gas at sites like Gasbuddy.
+Inspecting any credit card machines for potential tampering can protect you against skimming and fraud when you're on the road.
+Let MoneyTips protect your credit and your identity with a free trial.

 - Hotel Discounts – Loyalty programs or other discount programs such as AAA membership can save you big money on hotels, so always ask for a discount when you make a reservation.
 You can also negotiate using Priceline, Hotels.com or similar sites offering last-minute deals, if you are willing to be flexible with your plans.
+Increase your savings and earn points back by paying with a rewards credit card.

 - Seek Package Deals – Combining travel, meals, hotels, and activities into one package deal can save big money.
-You can assemble the individual costs for comparison and determine whether the savings is worth the lack of spontaneity.
+You can assemble the individual costs for comparison and determine whether the savings are worth the lack of spontaneity.

 - Look For Local Deals – Try local information centers, your hotel concierge, or local publications for any discount coupons or offers at local attractions.
 You may find excellent unadvertised deals.
 Urban areas may offer city passes or similar discount books offering multiple activity options.